Weaverville, NC to Greasy Creek Campsite: Days 29-33

 ‘That would work!’
 I text back.

-I pry myself off the rock and keep going.
-A few miles later, I see him.
-His hair's shorter, but otherwise, he's just as I remember him: the same wide-brimmed hat, the same spectacles, the same smile.
+I spend a few more moments atop the peak before prying myself off the rock.
+A few miles later, I see Woody.
+His hair’s shorter, but otherwise, he’s just as I remember him: the same wide-brimmed hat, the same spectacles, the same smile.
 Beside him walks a shaggy black dog.

 “Yeah.
 Remember, I said I’ll hike with him, but I won’t sleep with him.”

 The hiker in front of me steps aside to let Woody pass.